PatrickBrayPersonal/PatrickBrayPersonal.github.io/docs/Misc/Quotes.md

 Let all your things have their places let each part of your business have its time - Ben Franklin

 Perfection is achieved not when there is nothing left to add but when there is nothing left to take away - wind sand and stars

 I have so much left I want to do.
 I hate wasting time - Steven Hawking

+“If I only had an hour to chop down a tree, I would spend the first 45 minutes sharpening my axe.” – Abraham Lincoln

 ## Misc
 Choose again - Dan Simmons, Rise of Endymion